rdicrist/extinguish/README.md

 ####  **+User page**
 	+Re-added user detail page and edit page.
 Now only visible to the current user.
 	+User’s moderation status now visible on their details page.
-	+Added confirmation message for account deletion.
+	+If a user is a moderator their page has a "Moderator" caption +Added confirmation message for account deletion.
 ####  ***Flash-messages**
 	+Added new background colors to fit color scheme.
 Added shadow.
 Misc. styling.